robjhyndman/ctv-TimeSeries/README.md

     regression with distributed lags.
 Functions for distributed lag nonlinear modelling are provided in
     [dlnm](https://cran.r-project.org/package=dlnm).
+    [sym.arma](https://cran.r-project.org/package=sym.arma) will fit ARMA models
+    with regressors where the observations follow a conditional symmetric distribution.
 -   *Time-varying parameter* models can be fitted using the [tpr](https://cran.r-project.org/package=tpr) package.
 -   [orderedLasso](https://cran.r-project.org/package=orderedLasso) fits a sparse